eead-csic-compbio/get_homologues/README.md

 A [tutorial](http://digital.csic.es/handle/10261/146411) is available, covering typical examples of both GET_HOMOLOGUES and GET_HOMOLOGUES-EST.

+A [Docker image](https://hub.docker.com/r/eeadcsiccompbio/get_homologues) is available with this GET_HOMOLOGUES, bundled with [GET_PHYLOMARKERS](https://github.com/vinuesa/get_phylomarkers), ready to use.

 The code is regularly patched (see [CHANGES.txt](./CHANGES.txt) in each release), and has been used in a variety of studies (see citing papers [here](https://scholar.google.es/scholar?start=0&hl=en&as_sdt=2005&cites=5259912818944685430) and [here](https://scholar.google.es/scholar?oi=bibs&hl=en&cites=14330917787074873427&as_sdt=5), respectively).